 Once I’m on your waiting list, how long till you offer me work?

-This will depend on a few factors, like how much new work we’re getting at the time, the time of year it is, whether a new topic would seem to match your profile and how many briefs are being taken by our current writers (we always offer to existing writers before looking to the waiting list).
+This will depend on a few factors, like how much new work we’re getting at the time, the time of year it is, whether a new topic would seem to match your profile and how many assignments are being taken by our current writers (we always offer to existing writers before looking to the waiting list).
 You can expect to wait 4 – 5 months on average.

 Could I write for a week to try it out first?

 As with most contracts, we need at least 30 days’ notice to stop your contract.
 Think of writing for us like having a proper job, but one that lets you work from home at flexible times.
-If you start writing for us and find you can’t complete the brief, you’ll need to tell us straight away.
+If you start writing for us and find you can’t complete the assignment, you’ll need to tell us straight away.
 Please read our terms and conditions on the site.

 What happens if I’m ill or just too busy with my family or something else?

 Life does get in the way at times, but it’s for this reason that we ask you get ahead of your writing schedule, as per the T&Cs.
-If, for whatever reason, you can’t complete your contracted brief as necessary, then you need to tell us immediately.
+If, for whatever reason, you can’t complete your contracted assignment as necessary, then you need to tell us immediately.